Migrating Virtual Machines to Akamai Cloud With Packer

 sudo chmod +x /usr/packer-migration/setup-and-restore.sh

-The Packer template automates the entire migration by spinning up a temporary Linode, copying your data bundle to it, running scripts to install your applications and restore your configurations, then creating a snapshot of the configured system.
-This results in a custom Linode image that contains your migrated environment, ready to deploy as a new instance.
+The Packer template automates the entire migration by spinning up a temporary Akamai Cloud VM, copying your data bundle to it, running scripts to install your applications and restore your configurations, then creating a snapshot of the configured system.
+This results in a custom Akamai Cloud VM image that contains your migrated environment, ready to deploy as a new VM.

-Rather than building a template from scratch, you can start with the following template that covers the most common migration scenarios.
-This file, migrate-to-linode.pkr.hcl, should also be placed in the /usr/packer-migraton folder.
+Rather than building a template from scratch, you can start with the following template, which covers the most common migration scenarios.

 1